ywnch/buskit/README.md

 - A **simple** and **generalized** data pipeline for bus analytics
 - A **simple** and **flexible** simulation environment for operation evaluation
 - An **adaptable** and **scalable** approach for other cities given GTFS and SIRI
+- Currently, it is specifically designed for and tested with NYC bus data (SIRI format)

 ## Installation